aninternetian/models_to_sdf/readme.md

 python3 models_to_sdf.py --input ~/Documents/models/robots/sesto --output ~/Dropbox/models/
 ```

+## For windows users
+In case you come across any issues - https://stackoverflow.com/a/26616078

 ## To-dos
 - clean it up
 - get it to check if the folder exists or not